-A Traditional Finnish Sauna can be used “wet or dry”.
+A Traditional Finnish Sauna can be used “wet or dry.”
 It is the only bath in the world where the user controls both temperature and humidity.
-For example, in a Turkish Steambath the user controls temperature but not humidity; likewise in infrared rooms.
-In a Finnish sauna the user controls humidity be sprinkling water on the rocks.
-This steam experience, to most sauna enthusiasts, is an essential and much enjoyed part of the sauna experience.
-A “dry” sauna would simply be a Traditional Finnish Sauna with no water sprinkled on the rocks.
+For example, in a Turkish steam bath, the user controls temperature but not humidity; likewise in infrared rooms.
+In a Finnish sauna, the user controls humidity by ladling water on the rocks.
+This steam experience, to most sauna enthusiasts, is an essential and a much enjoyed part of the sauna experience.
+A “dry” sauna is simply a Traditional Finnish Sauna with no water ladled onto the rocks.

 Should I sprinkle or pour water on the rocks in the heater?

-It’s completely up to user preferences.
-As noted above, most sauna enthusiasts enjoy the steam and higher humidity levels.
-The worldwide trend in sauna bathing is toward “lower temperatures and higher humidity”—which makes an even more essential part of the sauna experience.
+It’s completely up to your preferences.
+As previously noted, most Finnish Sauna enthusiasts enjoy the steam and higher humidity levels.
+The worldwide trend in sauna bathing is toward “lower temperatures and higher humidity,” which makes water an even more essential part of the sauna experience.

-A high quality sauna manufactured by a reputable company will cost in price range similar to other leisure products such as hot tubs and gazebos.
-Price depends on the size, type and features of the sauna and prices start often around $3,000.
+Costs for a high-quality Traditional Finnish Sauna manufactured by a reputable company will run in the same range as for other leisure products like hot tubs and gazebos.
+Price depends on the size, type and features of the sauna, and averages $3,000 and up.

 Do Electric Saunas Consume a lot of Energy?

 Most sauna users say they don’t even notice a change in their electric bills after their sauna is built.

 The cost to operate a sauna can easily be calculated.
 For example, a three-or four-person sauna, used twice a week, will cost less than $5 per month to operate.
 To calculate a specific monthly usage, simply multiple the kilowatt size of the heater (e.g., 6 kW for a 6x6’ sauna) x the electrical rate in your area (e.g., $.08/kWh) x the number of hours used in a month.